Mohamed-Abotalb/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 - First C file is 100-rot13.c, it encodes a string using rot13.

 - Second C file is 101-print_number.c, it prints an integer.

+- Third C file is 102-magic.c, it prints a[2] = 98, followed by a new line.